guomics-lab/DDA-BERT/README.md

 DDA-BERT demonstrates robust and consistent performance across a diverse range of biological systems, including animal, plant, and microbial proteomes.
 It is particularly effective in low-input contexts such as trace-level and single-cell proteomics, offering a scalable and reliable solution for improving peptide identification in mass spectrometry-based workflows.

-Currently, the tool supports only the .mzML format.
-However, the full source code is openly available and modifiable (see license for details), allowing users to adapt the tool to accommodate other data formats as needed.
-Future versions will gradually introduce direct compatibility with additional commonly used mass spectrometry formats, such as Sciex .wiff, Bruker .d, and other raw data types.

 # Installation
 DDA-BERT runs install-free and requires no additional configuration of the environment.